kirstyrichmond/be-nc-games/README.md

 ## Description

-This is a board game review based API built to imitate a real backend server which will serve the database to the front end architecture of NC Games.
+This is a board game review-based API built to imitate a real backend server which will serve the database to the front end architecture of NC Games.
 The API serves game categories, reviews, users and comments in a JSON format.

 Created with: